colrium/docker-base-services/README.md

    - `n8n_user.txt`: Contains the username for n8n.
    - `n8n_password.txt`: Contains the password for n8n.
    - `portainer_admin_password.txt`: Contains the admin password for Portainer.
+   - `postgres_user.txt`: Contains the username for PostgreSQL database.
+   - `postgres_password.txt`: Contains the password for PostgreSQL database.
+   - `postgres_db.txt`: Contains the default database name for PostgreSQL.

 2. **Accessing Secrets**: Ensure that your application can access these files securely.
 You may need to configure your Docker containers to mount the `secrets` directory.